oneru230/rgkunity22/README.md

  This bug exist only in editor.
 Need every time manualy Run game by the "Play" button.
  In the build this bug does  not exist.

+Fixing second bug with manual transmition:

+(When manual transmition setup, You can change transmition by the keys F,V.
+Its enable to increase or decrease speed by this keys )

- Add two button in UI
+ Add two button in UI:

 ![15](https://github.com/oneru230/rgkunity22/assets/171971032/9216983c-4017-4835-afb7-e306a96f4004)